Last updated: July 14, 2017

 Workato is committed to providing a highly secure and reliable integration service using proven, tested, best-in-class technologies, practices and procedures.

 Workato is committed to maintaining the confidentiality of its customers' information and ensuring that customers' information will be available when it is needed.
-Workato has successfully completed a Service Organization Controls 2 (SOC 2) Type I audit with a 3rd-party evaluator certified by The American Institute of CPAs (AICPA).
+Workato has successfully completed a Service Organization Controls 2 (SOC 2) Type 2 audit with a third-party evaluator certified by The American Institute of CPAs (AICPA).
 This audit uses the Trust Services Principles, published by the AICPA, to evaluate the effectiveness of a service organization's controls with respect to security, availability, processing integrity, online privacy, and confidentiality.

 More information on SOC 2 reports can be found here.